vrusinov/gmsite/posts/2020/backups-part-2-files.md

 Advantages:

 -   Mature software, so it's likely close to be bug-free.
 It feels very secure.
 -   No problems with garbage collection - it simply removes files.
 -   Different machines/directories may use different encryption keys.
 -   Supports compression.

 Disadvantages:

 -   No de-duplication across hosts.
 Each host is essentially on its own and have its own set of backup files, which don't intersect with others.
 -   It follows classic full/incremental backup model.
 So it must have full backups once in a while, and then able to take increments based on that.
 Practically this means for any reasonable retention policy two full backups must co-exist pretty much all the time.
-So it would use 2x amount of space.
+So it would use twice the space.

 ## duplicati